Azure AD B2C based single sign-on

 - As OpenID Connect flow select Auth.-code (recommended).

-- In another browser tab open Azure Portal and select your Azure AD B2C tenant (see https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant#select-your-b2c-tenant-directory for details steps), click All services and search for Azure AD B2C.
+- In another browser tab open Azure Portal and select your Azure AD B2C tenant (see https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant#select-your-b2c-tenant-directory for details steps), click All services and open your Azure AD B2C service.

 - Click App registrations and search for the App registration that you created when you registered your WordPress website with Azure AD B2C.